 If all of this sounds daunting, keep in mind that you have the option of going for a Practice match with an AI opponent.
 After you've gotten a feel for the rules, you can then test your mettle in the game's Campaign mode.
 Here, you may choose from a number of difficulty levels so you can gradually improve your skills for the real deal.
 That being said, if you're ready for a challenge, you can take things to the next level and battle actual players from across the globe through the game's Multiplayer mode.
 As it introduces plenty of unknown factors (such as the skill level of your opponent and his chosen deck), this is certainly the most exciting part of Castle Wars 2 as it allows you to make use of your very own arsenal of cards.
 All you need to do is to head to the Deck Manager, choose cards to add to your arsenal and you're ready to rumble.

 Eyes on the Cards

-Castle Wars 2 made a big leap in terms of its visuals.
+Castle Wars 2 made a big leap in terms of its visuals where as there are still no real plans for Castle Wars 3.
 While it has kept the basics intact, gone are the crude graphics reminiscent of colored DOS-era titles.
 The board and its elements look more sleek.
 The layout is neater as well, although it is by no means perfect.
 Having to click and open a separate window to utilize the Card Info function is inefficient.
 We would have preferred to have it displayed automatically when hovered over so it doesn't take away from the action.
 Also, we found that the interactive elements aren't always intuitive use.
 Some buttons are downright tiny while others lack a mouse over state change -- something that would be useful for those who have never played the original title.